Tools4everBV/HelloID-Conn-SA-Sync-EXO-SharedMailbox-FullAccess-Users-To-ResourceOwner-Groupmemberships/README.md

 This is intended for scenarios where there are (lots of) shared mailboxes that we want to be requestable as a product.
 Currently, there is no corresponding productassignments sync for this shared mailbox sync.

 This is intended for scenarios where the product sync automatically creates the self service products for shared mailboxes and creates a resource owner for these products.
-This groupmembership sync is designed to work in combination with the [Exchange Online Shared Mailboxes to Products Sync](https://github.com/Tools4everBV/HelloID-Conn-SA-Sync-Exchange-Online-SharedMailbox-To-SelfService-Products) in the scenario where you'd want the users with full access to act as the resource owner.
+This groupmembership sync is designed to work in combination with the [Exchange Online Shared Mailboxes to Products Sync](https://github.com/Tools4everBV/HelloID-Conn-SA-Sync-EXO-SharedMailbox-To-SelfService-Products) in the scenario where you'd want the users with full access to act as the resource owner.

 ## Getting started

-### Create an API key and secret for HelloID
+#### Create an API key and secret

 1. Go to the `Manage portal > Security > API` section.
 2. Click on the `Add Api key` button to create a new API key.
 3. Optionally, you can add a note that will describe the purpose of this API key